Written by Dr. Anusree Muraleedharan

 Diagnostic Criteria and Techniques

-Let us look into a few of the most common diagnostic techniques healthcare experts use for precise diagnosis.
+Let us look into a few of the most common diagnostic techniques physicians choose for precise diagnosis.

 3. Blood Test to check for H. pylori antibodies